 Gospel Gold Standard

-Compared with this description of true gospel ministry, much which passes for evangelism is tepid and timid, hoping that people will like us.
+Compared with this description of true gospel ministry, much which passes for evangelism today seems tepid and timid – less proclaiming Christ and more hoping that people will like us and want to join our ‘club’!
 That kind of gospel is a long way downstream from the apostolic 'gold standard' of ministry!
 In a world which so greatly needs the salvation Jesus offers, every believer needs to play a part in gospel ministry.
 It will be helpful to assess your 'ministry development' needs by using Paul's seven objectives as a checklist.
 And don't forget that gospel opportunities are mainly outside of the church.
 They are found in the workplace, as you travel, in the community, online, in cafes, in social networking, as well as with family and friends.
 Perhaps today's prayer will be a good starting point in placing yourself before the Lord as His servant.

 © Dr Paul Adams